-Oral Opioids/Narcotics - Do not stop taking the narcotic pain pills abruptly to avoid experiencing withdrawal symptoms.
-You can wean off the narcotics by slowly increasing the time between each dose.
+Oral Opioids/Narcotics - You can wean off the narcotics by slowly increasing the time between each dose.
 Do not take pain pills with alcohol.
 Most patients are able to decrease the daytime amount after 2-3 weeks and then primarily take them at night.